 In some cities, Pride is a quiet, low-key community gathering, whereas in other locations, it's a loud public party/protest with performances on large outdoor stages, which will be scary or overwhelming to many dogs.
 Most city Pride events will have a website with rules and information about attending.
 This will help you to ensure the event is dog-friendly, and also get a better idea of what programming will be happening and if there are certain days, or certain times of day, that will be a better fit for bringing your dog.

 Reactivity is a common condition.
 Many dogs struggle with being in close proximity to other dogs, people, or moving objects like bikes or skateboards.
 If that sounds like your dog, be your dog's biggest ally by letting your pup stay home instead of bringing them with you to Pride.

 Not sure if your local community pride events will be happening this year, or do you not feel comfortable venturing out in public groups yet?
-Completely understandable and that doesn't mean you and your dog have to sit it out!
+That's completely understandable, and that doesn't mean you and your dog have to sit it out!
 Celebrating at home with your dog can be a lot of fun.

-This year, LGBTQ+ Pride-themed dog toys and accessories are everywhere: most major stores like Target, Petco and PetSmart have cute Pride-themed dog collections.
-Specialty companies like Bark Box have also released entire Pride-themed dog toy lines that are benefiting LGBTQ+ organizations.
-You can also get Pride-themed outfits or bandanas if your dog enjoys dressing up, and have solo Pride walks in your neighborhood during June.
+These days, LGBTQ+ Pride-themed dog toys and accessories are everywhere: most major stores like Target, Petco, PetSmart, and Chewy have cute Pride-themed dog collections.
+You can also get Pride-themed outfits or bandanas if your dog enjoys dressing up, and have solo Pride walks in your neighborhood during June!

 Make sure that whatever your plans are, they are aligned with your dog's comfort and needs, and ask yourself if your dog would be happier or safer at home.
 In some cases, it might make sense to bring your dog to part of the festivities, and then go home and go back out without your dog for other aspects of the event.